Haaland and Lewandowski's Klassiker shootout brought to an abrupt end by brutal Boateng foul | Goal.com

 Haaland had tried to play on after being left with cuts and bruises around his ankle but was forced off just before the hour mark with the game tied at two goals apiece.

-Shorn of the services of their star striker, the fulcrum of their attack, Dortmund were robbed of their attacking threat.
+Shorn of the services of their star striker, the fulcrum of their attack, Dortmund were robbed of their attacking threat, particularly with Jadon Sancho and Gio Reyna having been forced to miss the game at the Allianz Arena through injury.

 They retreated into a desperate rearguard action but their resistance was finally broken with two minutes of normal time remaining, when Leon Goretzka volleyed home from the edge of the area.